porpoise/senko-model/readme.md

 if overriding `createElement` really bothers you <3

+the downside of this is that it won't automatically bind to the correct property, you'll have to specify it yourself

 ```js
 import { useState } from "react";
 import { model } from "senko-model";